UiT The Arctic University of Norway, Faculty of Science and Technology / Department of Mathematics and Statistics

 Qualifications

-This position requires a Norwegian master’s degree in physics, mathematics/statistics, computer science, or similar, or a corresponding foreign master’s degree recognized as equivalent to a Norwegian master’s degree.
+This position requires a master’s degree in physics, mathematics/statistics, computer science, or similar, or a corresponding foreign master's degree recognized as equivalent to a Norwegian master degree.
+If you are near completion of your master’s degree, you may still apply.

 The suitable candidate must have:

-• A solid background in machine learning, statistics, mathematics, and linear algebra.
+- A solid background in machine learning, statistics, mathematics, and linear algebra is also required.

 In the assessment, the emphasis is on the applicant's potential to complete a research education based on the master's thesis or equivalent, and any other scientific work.
 In addition, other experience of significance for the completion of the doctoral programme may be given consideration.

 We will also emphasize motivation and personal suitability for the position.
-We are looking for candidates who:
+Other required qualification skills include:

-As many people as possible should have the opportunity to undertake organized research training.
+As many poeple as possible should have the opportunity to undertake organized research training.
 If you already hold a PhD or have equivalent competence, we will not appoint you to this position.

 Admission to the PhD programme